 The Risk of Low Self Esteem Developing Other Unhealthy Habits

 So far we have looked at drug abuse, alcohol addiction and potential criminal behaviour.
 There are also other risks to the health of low self esteem sufferers.
 These can manifest as unhealthy habits such as eating disorders especially in women, promiscuity, and negative thinking.

 If you are unhappy with the way that you look, then you may go to the extreme to change it.
 Low self-esteem is one of the possible causes of an eating disorder.
 You may develop anorexia or bulimia.
 Anorexia is a condition where a person severely restricts their food intake in order to avoid weight gain.
 They may also throw up or take diet pills to lose weight.

 Bulimia is a condition where a person eats large amounts of food and then vomits, fasts or takes diet pills to get rid of what they have eaten.
 Additionally, you may also spend hours of your day at the gym and exercise excessively.
 This can lead to fatigue, injury, and poor health.

-One reason low self-esteem might be connected with promiscuity is that self worth and self value are so low that a person says yes to others desires and wishes and refuses to say no. They also may seek to pleasure others as a way to become more loved.
-There are, of course, many risks associated with such promiscuous behaviour and the chance of being taken advantage of or abused by others increases.
+One reason low self-esteem might be connected with promiscuity is that self-worth and self-value are so low that a person says yes to others’ desires and wishes and refuses to say no. They also may seek to please others as a way to become more loved.
+There are, of course, many risks associated with such promiscuous behavior, and the chance of being taken advantage of or abused by others increases.